Coming Off a 12-hour Continuous Sleep Cycle

 How the 4-Month Regression Ended

 In total, her 4-month regression lasted around 20 days.
 It was an interesting time because I was given the chance to feed her again in the middle of the night, something which I secretly missed about her newborn phase.
 However, this time, I was much more well rested and it allowed me to enjoy the late night bonding moment.
 I’m happy I had the opportunity to experience that again and at the same time, see her mature into a more alert and curious infant.
+You might be curious to read about Bibi’s 5-month sleep training update here.

 With much love.